jarmanso7/ObjectManagementSystemFrontend/README.md

 ## Functional overview

-Object Management System is a sample web appliaction that lets the user define objects and establish relationships between those objects.
+Object Management System is a sample web application that lets the user define objects and establish relationships between those objects.
 It is a single page web application and it features a lean user interface with three components, grid of Objects, a grid of relationships and a graph:

 ![GeneralView](https://user-images.githubusercontent.com/19256433/232626356-adf07dfe-2b42-4d26-a5a8-3004e15e2428.png)